Skip to main content

 2. Review vitals, medications, treatments, and labs related to the condition.

-Criteria cards contain links that will route you to evidence in the Dashboard Viewer for a more comprehensive review.
+Criteria details contain links that will route you to evidence in the Dashboard Viewer for a more comprehensive review.

 Did this answer your question?